MH370: Underwater search for missing plane suspended

 Investigators confirmed in July that MH370 captain Zaharie Ahmad Shah had tracked a route deep into the Indian Ocean on his home flight simulator, very similar to the one officials believe the missing plane took.

-Grandparents, a newly-graduated engineer, a young couple and a two-year-old boy were among the hundreds of people on board MH370 when it vanished.
+Grandparents, a newly graduated engineer, a young couple and a two-year-old boy were among the hundreds of people on board MH370 when it vanished.

 Most of the passengers and crew were from China and Malaysia, but individuals and families from 14 different countries were also on board the missing flight.